 Because of this, the best time to hike Cirque of Towers begins around mid to late August when the mosquitos die off and the weather is still wonderful.

 Both times we hiked the Cirque of the Towers were the last week of August.
 There were almost no mosquitos when we went, the nightly low was around 40 degrees, and the high reached about 70.

-Prime time last through all of September.
-September may be a tad colder than late august but if you’re lucky, you may even be able to score this hike when fall colors are filling the Cirque.
+Prime time lasts through all of September.
+September may be a tad colder than late August but if you’re lucky, you may even be able to score this hike when fall colors are filling the Cirque.

 Depending on the year, you can hike the Cirque of the Towers until as late as mid-October depending on the year and your tolerance for the nightly low.